Hierarchical Clustering

 We select the cluster in the dendrogram and pass the entire data set to Box Plot.
 Note that the connection here is Data, not Selected Data.
 To rewire the connection, double-click on it.

 In Box Plot, we set Selected variable as the Subgroup.
-This will split the plot into selected data instances (our cluster) and the remaining data.
-Next, we use Order by relevance to subgroup option, which sorts the variables according to how well they distinguish between subgroups.
+This will split the plot into selected data instances (our cluster, labeled as Yes) and the remaining data (labeled as No).
+Next, we use Order by relevance to subgroups option, which sorts the variables according to how well they distinguish between subgroups.
 It turns out, that our cluster contains students who are bad at math (they have low values of the Algebra variable).